notaryproject/notation/specs/commandline/verify.md

 Users who consume signed artifact from a registry use the trust policy to specify trusted identities which sign the artifacts, and level of signature verification to use.
 The trust policy is a JSON document.
 User needs to create a file named `trustpolicy.json` under `{NOTATION_CONFIG}`.
 See [Notation Directory Structure](https://notaryproject.dev/docs/tutorials/directory-structure/) for `{NOTATION_CONFIG}`.

+**Note** To circumvent an issue in go-asn1-ber/asn1-ber where it allocates large amount of memory for decoding ber, notation does not support x509 subjects that contain "=#".
+For more information please look at [this issue](https://github.com/notaryproject/notation-go/issues/276).

 An example of `trustpolicy.json`:

 ```jsonc